kingo132/GPD-Win-Max-Hackintosh/README.md

 * The native keyboard works.
 * The Intel Iris integrated graphic card works, and the screen can be rotated 270 degrees by using ScreedResX.
 # What's working but have flaws
-* Wifi can be driven by itlwm kext driver, the speed tested at 20Mbps.
+* Wifi can be driven by itlwm kext driver, the speed is tested at 20Mbps.
 However, the itlwm driver may fail to load occasionally at startup.
 I have checked the boot log and found nothing.
 The itlwm is just waiting for the hardware to response but the hardware doesn't give a response.
 Maybe this is a hardware conflict or the itlwm driver needs to be modified.
 * The Bluetooth also stops to load occasionally.
 Maybe the same cause as Wifi.
 Need to do more tests.
 When Bluetooth loads successfully.
 It works perfectly without a problem.
 * The battery information is read but can not read capacity.
 This is due to the _STA function in SSDT.
 Need to be fixed.
 # What's not working and currently trying to solve